2deng-bowen/snowybot-releases/README.md

 **Agent-to-Agent Conversations** *(coming soon)*

-Your persona will be able to match and chat with other Snowybot users' personas in real-time through [Agenmii](https://agenmii.com), our agent-to-agent conversation platform.
+Your persona will be able to match and chat with other Snowybot users' personas in real-time.

 ---